FrankMartinuz/2020_5BI_team1_Liboni/docs/Architecture_Coding_Design.md

 The purpose of this document is to describe the architecture and design of the ServerClientChat application in a way that addresses the interests and concerns of all major stakeholders.
 For this application the major stakeholders are:

+1. Users - They want a simply interface to use the client
-•	Users and the customer – they want assurances that the server will provide a service simple but that it works well for resttrict use that it will have
+2. Users and the customer – they want assurances that the server will provide a service simple but that it works well for resttrict use that it will have
-•	Developers – they want an architecture that will minimize complexity and development effort.
+3. Developers – they want an architecture that will minimize complexity and development effort.
-•	Project Manager – the project manager want a clean work, as simple as possible.
+4. Project Manager – the project manager want a clean work, as simple as possible.
 They also want a clear everyone's knowledge of the whole project
-•	Maintenance Programmers – they want assurance that the system will be easy to modify in case of bugs.
+5. Maintenance Programmers – they want assurance that the system will be easy to modify in case of bugs.

 #	Design Goals